National Research Council

 The final meeting of the SSB Committee on Origins and Evolution of Life was held June 7-8, 2011 at the NRC's meeting center in Woods Hole, MA.
 SSB Director Michael Moloney explained the former Committee on Planetary and Lunar Exploration (COMPLEX) would absorb the activities of COEL and be renamed the Committee on Planetary Exploration and Astrobiology.
 SSB Senior Program Officer David Smith reviewed the activities of the SSB in astrobiology over the past 50 years and what to expect in the future.
 A number of other presentations were made during the meeting.
 The Powerpoint slides are provided here:

-The SSB and ASEB typically have several studies underway at any given time, of which roughly 80% are space-related.
+The SSB and ASEB typically have several studies underway at any given time, of which a large percentage are space-related.
 The following list shows the on-going NRC space-related studies with links to NRC websites where further information can be obtained, including who is on each committee and past and future meeting dates and agendas.
 These websites are part of the NRC's Current Projects System, which can be searched for any on-going NRC study.

 What is a Decadal Survey?